 What happens if the Second Cut is not Open?

-How to Build the Second Cut Concept in Your Offense?
+How to Build this Concept in Your Offense?

 The best way to develop the second cut concept is to emphasize it within your small-sided games and 5-on-5 drills in practice.
 It is random, and completely unscripted, so it is very difficult to break it down.
 While you can do some on-air actions to get the initial concept of the second cut, including the pass and backdoor footwork, it really needs to be drilled vs. defense.